rana-abhishek/nayan-blog/source/_posts/App-Heartbeat.md

 }
 ```

-### Step-4: Create session manager
+### Step-4: Create a session manager

 Now we create a session manager, which will manage all sessions activities like — add session, update session.
-When we open application in onResume() of activity we start a handler and onPause(), stop handler.
+When we open application in onResume() of activity we will start a handler and onPause(),will stop handler.

 ```
 init {